Sandyarathi/P3_Fullstack/README.md

-Nanodegree P2 Tournament Results
+Nanodegree P§ Item Catalog
 ================================

-Ceating a web application using flask and SQLite
+Creating a web application using flask, SQLite and OAuthentification

 Requirements
 ------------